Skip to main content

 IAM Permissions: Your IAM user or role needs the following policies:

-Connects to OpenAI models including GPT-4o, GPT-4 Turbo, GPT-3.5 Turbo, and o-series reasoning models.
-Also enables OpenAI-powered features such as DALL-E image generation and GPT-Realtime voice (Convo Mode).Generate your key at platform.openai.com/api-keys.
+Connects to OpenAI models including GPT-5.2, GPT-5.1, GPT-5-mini, o4-mini, GPT-Image-1.5, and Whisper transcription.
+Also enables OpenAI-powered features such as image generation and GPT-Realtime voice (Convo Mode).Generate your key at platform.openai.com/api-keys.

 Connects to Anthropic Claude models including Claude Opus, Sonnet, and Haiku.
 Enables extended thinking and reasoning capabilities when available.Generate your key at console.anthropic.com/settings/keys.

-Connects to Google Gemini models including Gemini Pro, Gemini Flash, and Gemini Ultra.
+Connects to Google Gemini models including Gemini 3.1 Pro, Gemini 3 Flash, Gemini 2.5 Flash, and Gemini Live for real-time voice.
 Uses the Google GenAI SDK directly for native tool calling and multimodal support.Generate your key at aistudio.google.com/apikey.

-Connects to xAI Grok models including Grok-2 and Grok-3.
+Connects to xAI Grok models including Grok-4, Grok-4 Fast Reasoning, and Grok Code Fast.
 Provides access to Grok’s reasoning and real-time knowledge capabilities.Generate your key at the xAI Console.

-Connects to Mistral AI models including Mistral Large, Medium, and Small.
-Offers multilingual and code-focused model options.Generate your key at console.mistral.ai/api-keys.
+Connects to Mistral AI models via the native Mistral SDK — including Mistral Large, Medium, Small, Pixtral (vision), Magistral (reasoning), Codestral (code), Voxtral (TTS/STT), and embedding/moderation models.Generate your key at console.mistral.ai/api-keys.

 Connects to DeepSeek models including DeepSeek-V3 and DeepSeek-R1 (reasoning).
 Provides high-performance models with competitive pricing.Generate your key at platform.deepseek.com/api_keys.

-Connects to Cohere models including Command R and Command R+.
+Connects to Cohere models including Command A (command-a-03-2025).
 Enables Cohere’s retrieval-augmented generation and enterprise search capabilities.Generate your key at dashboard.cohere.com/api-keys.

 How it works: When an API key is configured for a provider, any AI model from that provider selected in your AI Models configuration will use your key instead of Praxis-managed credits.
 If no key is set, the system falls back to the platform’s shared pool.